-household level solutions to persons with disabilities and special needs.
-Continue to ensure child friendly facilities in child and youth spaces that include provisions for menstrual hygiene management.
-Increase monitoring of WASH in TLS (i.e. recently transferred responsibility from Education to WASH Cluster).
-(In compliance with RAC Recommendation No. 26.)
+Continue to provide household level solutions to people with disabilities and special needs.
+Continue to ensure child friendly facilities throughout the camp that include provisions for menstrual hygiene management.
+Increase monitoring of WASH in TLS (i.e. recently transferred responsibility from education to WASH cluster) (in compliance with RAC recommendation no. 26).

-Distribute hygiene kits for women and girls of reproductive age on a regular basis and provide private spaces to wash or dispose sanitary pads when spaces allow (note also the need for shelter cluster to include space for bathing facilities based on cultural practices).
+Distribute hygiene kits for women and girls of reproductive age on a regular basis and provide private spaces to WASH or dispose sanitary pads when spaces allow (note also the need for shelter cluster to include space for bathing facilities based on cultural pRACtices).
 Continue to explore option of cash-based programming for hygiene kits for women where feasible.
-Consult with women and girls on appropriateness of menstrual materials and increase gender and culturally sensitive menstrual hygiene management initiatives in schools, health clinics, and Government buildings.
+Consult with women and girls on appropriateness of menstrual materials and ensure that appropriate Disruption of water supply in Kachin state IDP camps puts particular burden on women due to their gender roles for water management and household work and puts them at risk of domestic violence, as well as other forms of GBV as they have to travel long distances to fetch water.